CLA PES Advisors & Staff

 Rod grew up in the Chicago area and spent most of his life there.
-He went to the University of Illinois-Champaign-Urbana and University of Illinois-Chicago for his undergrad and graduate education.
-After working a few years in sales and banking he decided he wanted to be a social studies teacher.
+He went to the University of Illinois Urbana-Champaign and University of Illinois-Chicago for his undergraduate and graduate education.
+After working a few years in sales and banking, he decided he wanted to be a social studies teacher.

 After Rod graduated with a master’s degree in education, he taught as a Title I teacher in a Catholic school in the south side of Chicago.
 After a year of teaching, he moved to Minneapolis, where he continued to teach for a few more years before becoming a stay-at-home dad.
 After about a year and half, he resumed working as an academic coordinator for Upward Bound.
 After working for several years with high school students, he wanted to work with older students, ideally first-generation students.
 He switched positions and became an advisor for the PES.